Outstanding Contributions

 ~Emmeline B. Wells~

-After 1920, women's power and status in the church and politics began to decline, and they continued to do so until the 1960s.
-During this time, The Church of Jesus Christ of Latter-day Saints collaborated with the Relief Society, one of the world's oldest and largest women's groups, to achieve its global development goals.
-However, men supervised the Relief Society's finances, operations, and publications between 1960 and 1970, leading to a loss of power and independence for women.
-Between 1970 and 1980, the church promoted the traditional family structure, discouraging women from having careers outside the home.
-Many mothers complied with this and chose to raise their children at home instead.
-As a result, the number of mothers increased over time, with Utahn women enrolling in college at a lower rate than women nationwide (Brooks, Steenblik & Wheelwright, 2016).
+After 1920, the power and status of women in both the church and politics began to decline, a trend that continued until the 1960s.
+During this period, The Church of Jesus Christ of Latter-day Saints collaborated with the Relief Society, one of the world’s oldest and largest women’s organizations, to pursue its global development goals.
+However, between 1960 and 1970, men oversaw the Relief Society’s finances, operations, and publications, which resulted in a loss of power and independence for women.
+From 1970 to 1980, the church promoted a traditional family structure that discouraged women from having careers outside the home.
+As a result, many mothers chose to stay home and raise their children rather than pursue careers.
+Consequently, the number of stay-at-home mothers increased over time, and women in Utah enrolled in college at a lower rate than women nationwide (Brooks, Steenblik & Wheelwright, 2016).

-From 1870 to 1970, Latter-day Saint women's leadership and accomplishments were overlooked, mainly until the early 1970s, when the Boston Mormon feminists began publishing the Women's Exponent magazines in 1974, which are still up and running.
-Additionally, Neylan McBaine founded the non-profit organization "Better Days 2020" to recognize and promote the accomplishments of women in Utah's leadership and elevate their status.
+From 1870 to 1970, the leadership and accomplishments of Latter-day Saint women were largely overlooked.
+It wasn't until the early 1970s that this began to change, particularly with the efforts of the Boston Mormon feminists, who started publishing the Women's Exponent magazine in 1974.
+This publication is still in circulation today.
+Additionally, Neylan McBaine established the non-profit organization "Better Days 2020" to acknowledge and promote the contributions of women in Utah's leadership, aiming to elevate their status.

-From 1870 to 1970, Latter-day Saint women's leadership and accomplishments were overlooked, mainly until the early 1970s, when the Boston Mormon feminists began publishing the Women's Exponent magazines in 1974, which are still up and running.
-Additionally, Neylan McBaine founded the non-profit organization "Better Days 2020" to recognize and promote the accomplishments of women in Utah's leadership and elevate their status.
+From 1870 to 1970, the leadership and accomplishments of Latter-day Saint women were largely overlooked.
+It wasn't until the early 1970s that this began to change, particularly with the efforts of the Boston Mormon feminists, who started publishing the Women's Exponent magazine in 1974.
+This publication is still in circulation today.
+Additionally, Neylan McBaine established the non-profit organization "Better Days 2020" to acknowledge and promote the contributions of women in Utah's leadership, aiming to elevate their status.

 The Relaunch of the